dykuang/dykuang.github.io/_pages/about.md

 Hello, welcome to my personal site.
 Though I am not an active blogger, I will try to push myself updating posts once I found some interesting topics.

 I am currently an Associate Professor in the [Department of Mathematics, Zhuhai](https://mathzh.sysu.edu.cn/) at Sun Yat-sen University.
-My research interests include numerical methods, scientific computing, data science, machine learning, and deep learning.

 **Main Research Interests**: Data analysis in interdisciplinary fields, mathematical modeling, development, research, and application of data-driven learning algorithms and their interpretability.
 Specifically, including but not limited to: